ArifRahaman/Upload-PDF-Read-Delete/README.md

 ```

 Install the necessary dependencies.
-Next you need to enter your email address, mongodb uri in the .env file.
+Next you need to enter your preferred PORT number , mongodb uri in the .env file.

 Now run the application